league-of-legends-devs/league-tooltips/README.md

 ## TODO

 ### Release :
-- [ ] Use the retrieved [languages strings](https://developer.riotgames.com/api/methods#!/1055/3627) to show the ratios names in the champion spells
 - [ ] IE9 compatibility
 - [ ] Champion passives
 - [ ] Display 'Energy' instead of 'Mana' for manaless champions